Scholarship AINSE ANSTO French Embassy (SAAFE) Research Internship program

 Application for the scholarship

-The closing date for applications is 2 May.
-Download the application and guidelines here.
+The closing date for applications is 28 March 2017.
+Download the application

 Previous winners have used the uranium scholarship to attend international schools and conferences.
 Read about the experience of Dr Chris Griffith: